 2) Leveraging data from all sources to obtain accurate insights FOR CATEGORY MANAGEMENT IN RETAIL

 In order to set themselves apart from their competitors and become retailers’ preferred partners, CPGs must build data- and shopper-driven merchandising recommendations.
 Category managers must demonstrate knowledge and understanding of their clients’ environment and challenges, as well as their competitors’ products and positioning.
 Their ability to collect and cross-reference data from multiple sources is what will ultimately make their proposal valuable to retailers.
 We have seen this growing need at Planorama as our clients aim at combining shelf data provided by our Image Recognition solution for store checks with data from other sources.

-Thanks to Image Recognition, they can produce all the KPIs they need for their analyses from a single photo, including indicators to assess competition as well as insights to improve trade and promotion activities.
+With Image Recognition, measuring category performance becomes more consistent and reliable for CPG firms, particularly thanks to the technology’s high accuracy rate of +98% (15 to 40 percentage points higher than with manual store checks).
+Thanks to Image Recognition, they can objectively produce all the KPIs they need for their analyses from a single photo, including indicators to assess competition as well as insights to improve trade and promotion activities.
 Gartner recognizes this capability as a significant business benefit for CG manufacturers (2017).
 That is why more and more have started cross-referencing shelf data with other sources of data such as epos, display, or pricing data.
 It helps them significantly grow their understanding of the shopper and the category and make more relevant recommendations to their clients.

 3) Using advanced technologies to support category managers in their augmented role